nagasudhirpulla/taming_python/blog/skills/pyinstaller_for_distribution.md

 Please make sure to have all the skills mentioned above to understand and execute the code mentioned below.
 Go through the above skills if necessary for reference or revision

-Pandas is a python library.
-**DataFrame** is a data structure provided by the pandas library.

-Please go through [Pandas DataFrame Basics](https://nagasudhir.blogspot.com/2020/05/pandas-dataframe-basics.html) to learn the basics of pandas DataFrame.

-In this post, we will learn how to get the shape of a pandas dataframe using **shape** attribute
+In this post, we will learn how to distribute our python program as an exe file

 The shape attribute returns the shape of DataFrame as  (nRows, nColumns)
 ```python